goatplatform/goatdb/README.md

 • [Queries](docs/query.md)
 • [Schemas](docs/schema.md)

+Check out [web-app/src/app.tsx](web-app/src/app.tsx) to get an idea of what it's like to build apps using GoatDB.

 ### Running the Demo

 _**Caveats:**_ Currently the demo runs only on Mac and Linux.
 Windows support is in the works.